masaun/masaun/README.md

 ## Awards:

-- Here are the list of [awards](https://github.com/masaun/awards/blob/main/README.md) that I got in the past hackathons, etc:
+- 🥇 Here are the list of [awards](https://github.com/masaun/awards/blob/main/README.md) that I got in the past hackathons, etc.

 <!--